caesarc6/caesarc6/README.md

 - 👋 Hi, I’m caesar!
 -  I’m interested in creating helpful innovative software on the internet of things
 -  I’m currently studying behavioral tech 🌞
--  I’m looking to collaborate open source projects that i I am interested in
+-  I’m looking to collaborate open source projects that are interesting or comes along my way.
 -  Reach me by visiting my personal site or through my email - (#adding a contact tab soon!)

 <!---